CloudQuery on Using PostgreSQL for Cloud Assets Visibility

 Second attempt: TimescaleDB

-Given CloudQuery uses PostgreSQL under the hood, supporting historical snapshots in a scalable way usually involves using partitioning.
-TimescaleDB´s create_hyperfunctions feature allows us to do just that in a simple and effective way giving our users a transparent and automated way to manage their data while still maintaining scalability.
+Given that CloudQuery uses PostgreSQL under the hood, supporting historical snapshots in a scalable way usually involves partitioning.
+TimescaleDB´s create_hyperfunctions feature allows us to do just that in a simple and effective way,create_hyperfunctions giving our users a transparent and automated way to manage their data while still maintaining scalability.

 A common alternative is to create trigger functions that will cause a delete on the relation table if a row is deleted in the parent table, the issue here is that some resources in CloudQuery can have three or more levels of relations and we didn’t want to create many queries to solve this, so we came up with the following functions to easily create the deletion cascade.

-First, we wanted a trigger function that will delete our relational table.
-We used trigger arguments to pass the relation table name its foreign key name so we can delete the data in the relation table.
-Full code is available here.
+First, we wanted a trigger function that would delete our relational table.
+We used trigger arguments to pass the relation table name and its foreign key name so we could delete the data in the relation table.
+The full code is available here.

 CREATE OR REPLACE FUNCTION history.cascade_delete()